mpv-player/mpv/DOCS/man/input.rst

     The ``name`` is what is to be passed to the ``--audio-device`` option (and often a rather cryptic audio API-specific ID), while ``description`` is human readable free form text.
-The description is an empty string if none was received.
+The description is set to the device name (minus mpv-specific ``<driver>/`` prefix) if no description is available or the description would have been an empty string.

     The special entry with the name set to ``auto`` selects the default audio output driver and the default device.